Wife: He's not going to go easily

 “It is a tragedy any time our officers are forced to use deadly force against a citizen we are sworn to serve and protect,” Wake Forest Police Chief Jeff Leonard said in a statement.
 “We worked extremely hard to peacefully resolve the situation in an attempt to get Mr. Rushton the help he needed.
 Unfortunately, by his actions, he forced the response of our Tactical Service Unit.
 We extend our thoughts and prayers to Mr. Rushton’s family, as well as to Officer d’Hemecourt.”

 d'Hemecourt, a tactical services unit officer, has been a member of the Wake Forest Police Department since February 2014.
-He was placed on paid administrative leave following the shooting, common practice after officer-involved shootings.
+He was placed on paid administrative leave while the North Carolina State Bureau of Investigation looks into the shooting, common practice after an officer shoots someone.